-- Harsher in Hindsight: The running gag about Mr. Belvedere's predilection for junk food becomes a lot less funny in the wake of Christopher Hewett's death in 2001 from diabetes complications.
+- "Funny Aneurysm" Moment: The running gag about Mr. Belvedere's predilection for junk food becomes a lot less funny in the wake of Christopher Hewett's death in 2001 from diabetes complications.

 - Suspiciously Similar Song: The tune playing during the montage of Kevin performing his nurse duties in one episode sounds a lot like the St. Elsewhere theme.